tldr-pages/tldr/pages/common/fakedata.md

 # fakedata

-> CLI utility for fake data generation.
+> Generate fake data using a large variety of generators.
 > More information: <https://github.com/lucapette/fakedata>.

 - List all valid generators: